Women in law: Feminist perspectives

-Feminist legal theory, also known as feminist jurisprudence, is based on the belief that the law has been fundamental in women's historical subordination.
+Feminist legal theory, also known as feminist jurisprudence, is a field of legal scholarship and activism that analyzes how law contributes to women's subordination and patriarchal power structures.
 The project of feminist legal theory is twofold.
-First, feminist jurisprudence seeks to explain ways in which the law played a role in women's former subordinate status.
+First, feminist jurisprudence seeks to explain ways in which the law played a role in women's subordinate status.
 Second, it is dedicated to changing women's status through a reworking of the law and its approach to gender.
 In 1984 Martha Fineman founded the Feminism and Legal Theory Project at the University of Wisconsin Law School to explore the relationships between feminist theory, practice, and law, which has been instrumental in the development of feminist legal theory.

-The liberal model of equality under the law operates from within the liberal legal paradigm and generally embraces liberal values and the rights-based approach to law, though it takes issue with how the liberal framework has operated in practice.
+The liberal model of equality under the law operates from within the liberal legal paradigm and generally embraces the rights-based approach to law, though it takes issue with how the liberal framework has operated in practice.
 The difference model emphasizes the significance of gender differences and holds that these differences should not be obscured by the law, but should be taken into account by it.
-The dominance model views the legal system as a mechanism for the perpetuation of male dominance.
+The dominance model analyzes the legal system as a mechanism for the perpetuation of male dominance.
 Feminists from the postmodern camp have deconstructed the notions of objectivity and neutrality, claiming that every perspective is socially situated.
 See equality feminism, difference feminism, radical feminism, and postmodern feminism for context.